Meet Our Governor-elect

-Congratulations to the Oklahoma Chapter Governor-Elect Designee, Michael S. Bronze, MD, FACP.
-Our new Governor-elect Designee will do a year of training as a Governor-elect and then will start his four-year term as Governor in the Spring of 2015.
+Congratulations to the Oklahoma Chapter Governor-Elect, Michael S. Bronze, MD, FACP.
+He will do a year of training as a Governor-elect and then will start his four-year term as Governor in the Spring of 2015.
 As Governor, Dr. Bronze will serve as the official representative of the College for the Oklahoma Chapter, providing a link between members at the local level and leadership at the national level.
 In the meantime, Dr. Bronze will be working closely with Dr. Baker (the current Governor) and College staff to learn about the College and his duties as Governor.
 To learn more about Dr. Bronze, feel free to read his bio below.

 Michael S. Bronze, MD, FACP

 POST DOCTORAL TRAINING: University of Tennessee—IM residency, Chief Resident and ID fellowship (1982-1988)

 PRESENT POSITION: David Ross Boyd Professor and Chair Department of Medicine, OU Health Sciences Center, OKC.
 Stewart G. Wolf Endowed Chair in Internal Medicine